gbote/CodePlatoon/curriculum/week-09/day1/react-intro.md

 The nice thing about the React server is that it'll automatically refresh when changes are detected.
 Our page should how display "Hello World!".

-**NOTE:** Windows users will have to enter this command to get hot reloading (updating as files change) to work: `export CHOKIDAR_USEPOLLING=true`.
+**NOTE:** Windows users might have to enter this command to get hot reloading (updating as files change) to work: `export CHOKIDAR_USEPOLLING=true`.
 I'd uncomment/add this in your `.bashrc` so that you don't have to do it every time you start a container.

 ### The "old" JavaScript way